Time: 07:00 AM

 Margaret Bearman is a Research Professor within the Centre for Research in Assessment and Digital Learning (CRADLE), Deakin University.
 She is known for her conceptual and empirical studies of higher and health professional education.
 Current programs of research include learning to work in a world with artificial intelligence (AI) and feedback cultures in clinical education.

-Discursive principles for human-technology collectives
+Discursive principles for human-technology collectives [PDF]

 Tim Fawns (Monash University)